Madison Keys career statistics

 This is a list of the main career statistics of American professional tennis player, Madison Keys.
-To date, Keys has won ten career singles titles.
+To date, Keys has won eleven career singles titles.
 Her most significant title is the 2025 Australian Open.
 She also has won one WTA 1000, seven WTA 500, and reached four more finals.
 Having first cracked the top 100, after reaching the third round at the 2013 Australian Open, Keys introduced herself to the wider public when she reached the Australian Open semifinals in 2015 as a teenager, losing to the world No. 1 and eventual champion, Serena Williams.
 She cracked the top 20 for the first time following the tournament.
 On June 20, 2016, Keys achieved a top 10 ranking for the first time in her career, which she secured by reaching the Birmingham final.
 In September 2017, Keys reached her first major final at the 2017 US Open.